isovector/sandymaguire.me/cv.markdown

   shown that efficient free monads are possible, their technique requires users to write a significant amount of boilerplate --- something I knew would be a stumbling block to wide adoption.
-If something is too much work to do write, people simply won't do it.
+If something is too much work to do write, nobody will do it.
 After several months of work, I came up with a solution that could give free implementations of the boilerplate, at the expense of making the compiler work harder.
 Unfortunately, the compiler wasn't up to the challenge, so I had to patch it.
 The code review is still in process, but my local branch allows for free monads to be a true zero-cost abstraction.
 }

 \p{
   I really and truly believe that useable free monads will drastically improve code "out in the wild."
 They'll lessen the frequency of newcomers flailing around in codebases.
-Perhaps most importantly, they'll cut down on the frantic four-in-the-morning broken-code alarms that are too prevalent in the industry.
+Perhaps most importantly, they'll cut down on the frantic four-in-the-morning broken-code alarms that are all too prevalent in the industry.
 }

 \p{